moraitis-alexandros/Analyzing-Real-World-POS-Data-Unveiling-Consumer-Behavior-and-Strategic-Insights-using-SAS-Software/README.md

 ![Cumulative Response graph](images/crg.png)

-- For the 15% (as specified and with a direct line up to 20%):
+- For the 15%:
-  - Optimal decision tree: cumulative response rate = 87
+Selecting the top 15% of customers (sorted and more likely to be buyers according to the optimal decision tree model), 87.879% of these customers will be buyers (purchasing category 97).